Using Telematics to Save on Fuel

 The EZ750 and VS800 Video Solution monitors virtually all the driving behavior problems listed in the problems section.

 The solution uses an accelerometer to monitor all aggressive driving behaviors.
 This includes speeding, rapid acceleration, and harsh braking.
 The video solution likewise can detect reckless driving using edge AI.
 When one of these things are detected, an alert is created, and video footage of these events are uploaded to the cloud.
 This allows managers to fully diagnose potential problems and address them swiftly without needing to be with the driver.
 Problems could include drivers driving too close to other cars and constantly braking because of it, among other things.

 As mentioned earlier, speed is detected using the accelerometer from the EZ750.
 Identifying the occurrences of speeding throughout the fleet not only helps with saving on fuel, but it also helps with fleet safety, which is even more important than fuel efficiency.

 The EZ750 detects when the car is idling and creates an alert for it.
 This alert also includes the location of where it occurred, helping fleet managers not only identify idling situations, but also gain the capability to find out potential causes for idling.
 This could include drivers idling while waiting to drop off or pick up their cargo, or drivers idling near restaurants when they grab food.
 Overall, being able to find out when, where, and how long the idling occurs significantly helps with diagnosis of the behavior and likewise solving it.

 Fuel costs effect everyone, especially fleets.
 Even making the slightest of adjustments can save fleet operations huge amounts of money and often also lead to safer fleets as well.
-With the power of telematics, solutions such as Global Cloud Fleet’s EZ750 and VS800 Video Solution can offer critical insights to help monitor and manage best driving practices to save on fuel.
+With the power of telematics, solutions such as EZ Fleet Tracking’s EZ750 and VS800 Video Solution can offer critical insights to help monitor and manage best driving practices to save on fuel.